 SIGNIFICANT ACCOUNTING POLICIES

-The financial information included herein is unaudited which has been derived from the Company’s audited financial statements for the year ended December 31, 2017.
+The financial information included herein is unaudited, except for the balance sheet as of December 31, 2016, which has been derived from the Company’s audited financial statements for the year ended December 31, 2016.
 However, such information includes all adjustments (consisting of normal recurring adjustments and change in accounting principles) that are, in the opinion of management, necessary for a fair presentation of financial position, results of operations and cash flows for the interim periods.
 The results of operations for interim periods are not necessarily indicative of the results to be expected for an entire year.

 Use of Estimates